kubesphere/website/content/en/docs/cluster-administration/platform-settings/notification-management/configure-email.md

 weight: 8721
 ---

-This tutorial demonstrates how to configure a email server and add recipients to receive email notifications.
+This tutorial demonstrates how to configure a email server and add recipients to receive email notifications of alerting policies.

 ## Configure the Email Server